+Through it all, the smile stayed in place.
+You'd take her for a heroine playing a heroine.
 "I'm really not," she pooh-poohed.
 "The guy at the news vendor is calling me a heroine.
 He's selling papers.
 I'm just trying to prove you can get through this.
 What is around the corner, one doesn't know, but you might as well live life as if you're going to be alive.
 If I can encourage anybody to do that, great!
 I'm in the process of learning how to deal with it myself, and I'm being taught how to do it by the experts.
 I've decided to trust them."

 Some of these experts—her surgeon and two other doctors—surprised her at the opening.
 She broke through the roped-off barricade to get to them and introduced them to the press.